125 Popular Indian Brahmin Surnames Or Last Names, By Region

 123. Samanta

 It comes from the Sanskrit word “Saamant,” meaning “captain” or “chief.”
-The name may have been originally used a title for a leader or head of a province.
+The name may have originally been used as a title for a leader or head of a province.

 124. Satapati